numpy/numpy/doc/neps/nep-0023-backwards-compatibility.rst

 The financial functions didn't cause a lot of overhead, however there were still multiple issues and PRs a year for them which cost maintainer time to deal with.
 And they cluttered up the ``numpy`` namespace.
-Discussion on removing them happened in 2013 (gh-2880, rejected) and then again in 2019 (:ref:`NEP32`, accepted without significant complaints).
+Discussion on removing them was discussed in 2013 (gh-2880, rejected) and in 2019 (:ref:`NEP32`, accepted without significant complaints).

-Given that they were clearly outside of NumPy's scope, moving them to a separate ``numpy-financial`` package (which gave users an easy uption to update their code - just a simply `pip install numpy-financial`) and removing them from NumPy after a deprecation period made sense.
+Given that they were clearly outside of NumPy's scope, moving them to a separate ``numpy-financial`` package and removing them from NumPy after a deprecation period made sense.
+That also gave users an easy way to update their code by doing `pip install numpy-financial`.

 Alternatives